 A few things we know about eggs: they are great for breakfast, you can cook them tons of different ways, and they can sometimes be tricky to crack.
 One topic of debate, however, is why brown chicken eggs usually cost more than white ones.
 According to Sharman Hickman, the director of community outreach and education for Hickman’s Family Farms, it’s first important to know why chickens have various egg colors.
 Genetics—not nutrition—determine the eggshell color and thus their price, Hickman explains.

 Although eggs sometimes look and are priced differently, it’s impossible to know their nutritional makeup on shell color alone, according to Malina Linkas Malkani, MS, RD, CDN, media spokesperson for the Academy of Nutrition and Dietetics.
 “Choosing between brown and white eggs is a matter of personal preference,” she says.
 “But it’s important for people to know that the color of the eggshell is related to the breed of the hen, not the egg’s nutrient content, flavor profile, quality, or shell thickness.”
 What does affect the nutrient content is the specific diet the hen is on, according to Malkani, creator of the Wholitarian™Lifestyle.
 For example, hens fed a diet fortified with omega-3s and vitamin D produce eggs that are higher in those specific nutrients.
 No matter your preference, don’t judge an egg by its shell color.
-Next, check out these 21 common food myths that are wildly untrue.
+Before you start cooking, use this easy trick to see if your eggs are still good.